 Day 12: Tashkent (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Full day sightseeing in Tashkent, visit the old part of the city – Khast Imam Complex as well as possessing a rich Islamic Library with immense Osman Koran VII Century, Chorsu Bazaar, and Kukeldash Madrasah.
+After breakfast a full day sightseeing in Tashkent, visit the old part of the city – Khast Imam Complex as well as possessing a rich Islamic Library with immense Osman Koran VII Century, Chorsu Bazaar, and Kukeldash Madrasah.
 In the afternoon, visit Independence (Mustakillik) Square with governmental buildings, A. Navoi Theater Square, A. Temur Museum and Square.
 Overnight in Tashkent.

 Day 13: Tashkent – Samarkand (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Transfer to railway station for the bullet train AFROSIAB to Samarkand.
+After breakfast we transfer to railway station for the bullet train AFROSIAB to Samarkand.
 Upon arrival to Samarkand Start tour of “Rome of the East” visiting: Registan Square, Gur Emir Mausoleum, Bibi – Khanum Mosque, Central Bazaar in Samarkand, Afrosiyob Museum, Museum of Ulugbek Observatory, and Shakhi-Zinda Necropolis.
 Overnight in Samarkand.